matsengrp/phippery/docs/alignments-pipeline.rst

-Our `example pan-CoV dataset <https://github.com/matsengrp/phip-flow/tree/main/data/pan-cov-example>`__ includes library enrichment samples that are appropriatly annotated in the sample table, meaning we could run the cpm enrichment workflow like so:
+Our `example pan-CoV dataset <https://github.com/matsengrp/phip-flow/tree/main/data/pan-cov-example>`__ includes library enrichment samples that are appropriately annotated in the sample table, meaning we could run the cpm enrichment workflow like so: